Romacoding/ostash.dev/content/posts/2021-06-02-clojure-atoms.md

 (compare-and-set! atom-name value-to-compare new-value)
 ```

-##Watchers and validators
+#Watchers and validators

 We can monitor our state changes by adding a watcher to the atom.
 Everytime the atom is changed a watcher function is run.
 It is useful for making your application reactive to changes of its state.
 For those who are familiar with the JavaScript library React, this behavior is not new.
-A change to the state in React triggers the re-rendering of the component that uses its any of the state's values.
+A change to the state in React triggers the re-rendering of the component that uses any of the state's values.

 ```clojure
 (add-watch bank-account :logger (fn [key state old-value new-value]